Commonwealth Universe, Age 1, Volume 13: Moonbirds by Michelle Levigne

 “Cancel?”
 Her smile softened and she shook her head.
 “My dear, I can’t imagine you want to break off with Tokar over a ridiculous, totally unnecessary lecture.”

 “That’s just the culmination of…” With a loud sigh, she sank down in the chair next to her mother, careful not to disturb the scrolls.
 “I thought he was gone.
 He caught up with me while I was flying our birds, and let me know it was extremely undignified for me to take my students on overnight camping trips.
 He wouldn’t actually say he didn’t want me to go, of course.
-For the last month, he’s been doing that constantly, pointing out things he doesn’t like, but never asking me to stop or to change.
+For the last moon, he’s been doing that constantly, pointing out things he doesn’t like, but never asking me to stop or to change.
 Then he acts very cold to me when I don’t do what he wants.
 When I told him that I had promised my students this trip, and as long as I was a mistrada, I would continue to take students on trips, well…I thought for a moment he would tell me to resign as a mistrada.”
 Another sigh.
 “Then I realized I hoped he would tell me I had to choose between him and my duties.”

 K’reeth’s thoughts shifted, just for a moment, to the man who had haunted her dreams for seemingly years.
 He never spoke to her, and never came close enough for her to see the tribe insignias on his clothes–she only knew he was a Wind Walker, with a neat, short beard and piercing gray eyes.
 She always seemed to wake up just before they could speak.
 In her heart–perhaps just her imagination–she thought he would never make unreasonable demands on her.